-- J.8 The total amount of government-funded relief available for each property for 2022-23 under this scheme is 50% of the bill, after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied, excluding those where local authorities have used their discretionary relief powers introduced by the Localism Act which are not funded by section 31 grants.
-Councils may use their discretionary powers to offer further discounts outside this scheme.
-However, where an authority applies a locally funded relief, sometimes referred to as a hardship fund, under section 49 this is must be applied after the Retail Discount. - J.9 Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties, subject to the cap cash of £110,00 per business (for 2022/23) and to Subsidy Control Limits. - J.10 The rules for subsidy control (as set out in section 5) will apply to this relief
+J.8 The total amount of government-funded relief available for each property for 2019-20 and 2020/21 under this scheme is one third of the bill, after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied, excluding those where local authorities have used their discretionary relief powers introduced by the Localism Act which are not funded by section 31 grants.
+There is no relief available under this scheme for properties with a rateable value of £51,000 or more.
+Of course, councils may use their discretionary powers to offer further discounts outside this scheme.
+However, where an authority applies a locally funded relief, sometimes referred to as a hardship fund, under section 49 this is must be applied after the Retail Discount.